-Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and We acknowledge the significant role that human rights play in international business.
-Our company fully endorses and upholds the Universal D Principles on Business and Human Rights, which embody the United Nations Protect, Respect and Remedy Framework.
-Principle 2: make sure that they are not complicit in human rights abuses Both companies are fully committed to Principle 2: We actively take measures to ensure that our operations and collaborations do not contribu- demonstrate our dedication to preserving the dignity and rights of all individuals.
+Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and

+We acknowledge the significant role that human rights play in international business.
+Our company fully endorses and upholds the Universal Declaration of Human Rights as well as the Guiding Principles on Business and Human Rights, which embody the United Nations Protect, Respect and Remedy Framework.

+Principle 2: make sure that they are not complicit in human rights abuses

+Both companies are fully committed to Principle 2: We actively take measures to ensure that our operations and collaborations do not contribute to or facilitate human rights abuses.
+Our actions demonstrate our dedication to preserving the dignity and rights of all individuals.

 We enhanced our due diligence process to our external supplier, created a survey that focused exclusively on human rights principles.